travel guide

 • Even after taking a travel package, you will need some cash (more than $100) for things not included in the Langtang trek package.

-• Trekking in the off-season, i.e. December-February and July-August lowers your Langtang trek cost, and the agency offers some great discounts.
+• Trekking in the off-season, i.e., December–February and July–August, lowers your Langtang trek cost, and the agency offers excellent discounts.
 However, these months have their own risk of harsh weather conditions (snow and rainfall), making it very hard to trek.

 • Make sure that you take proper measures to reduce high-altitude treks.
 If you fall sick, it will not only extend your budget but also risk your life.

-• Ask your guide to help with packing, shopping, and any other difficulties.
+• Ask your guide to help with packing, shopping, and other difficulties.

 Final words,

 So, that was all about Langtang’s trekking cost.
 You should know that Nepal is an excellent destination for backpackers.
-The trek is going to be a lot more rewarding than simply going for a luxurious vacation.
+The trek will be much more rewarding than a luxurious vacation.
 And the price of the Langtang trek is worth it.
-Away from the crowds and chaos, you will indeed have a wonderful time.
+You will have a wonderful time away from the crowds and chaos.

 recommendation on